 UGG Adirondack III

-While it has plenty of uses, the Adirondack is not as stable in the shaft as other winter boots that are geared towards hiking and super technical performance.
+While it has plenty of uses in cold weather, the Adirondack is not as stable as other winter boots geared towards hiking.
 It's also expensive.
-Given the suede and leather construction, it needs to be treated with a leather seal to ensure its longevity and performance throughout the seasons.
-However, if cozy warmth and good looks are your jam we think you'll love this boot.
+Its suede and leather construction means it needs to be treated with a leather seal to maintain its longevity and ensure performance season after season.
+These things aside, if cozy warmth and good looks are your jam, we think you'll enjoy this chic and versatile winter boot.

 Read review: UGG Adirondack III